All Products

 5. After the acceleration instance is created, you can view its details on the details page.

-Step 2: Deploy the connector on the business resource server
+Step 2: Deploy the connector

-Step 3 (Optional): Configure a managed object in the GA console
+Step 3 (Optional): Configure managed objects

-Step 4: Add an endpoint in the application
+Step 4: Add an application and address

 • Application Name: Enter a name for the application.